JSBmanD/docs/pages/integrations/segment-export.md

 Branch will send *attributed* **installs** and **opens**, as well as any **custom events** and **commerce events** you track with Branch.
 Non-referred events, clicks, web session starts, and pageviews will be excluded.
 Branch also sends all the data that is attached to the link that drove the referred event.
 This will allow you to analyze which campaigns, channels, etc. are helping you acquire and engage users.
 You can see the list of fields that we send to Segment [here](#what-branch-sends-to-segment).

+[block:callout]
+{
+  "type": "warning",
-!!! warning "WebSDK events not supported"
+  "title": "WebSDK events not supported",
-    We do not support Segment export for Branch WebSDK events.
+  "body": "We do not support Segment export for Branch WebSDK events."
+}
+[/block]

 ### What does it look like?